 Casper (the good ghost) with his friend tries to finish "scare school".
 But in order to do so he need to scare people (which is against his nature) along the way Casper and friends goes through many mysteries and adventures.

-Kibosh, supreme ruler of all ghosts, decrees that casper must scare at least one person before Christmas Day so Casper visits Kriss, Massachusetts where he meets the Jollimore family and sets out to complete his mission.
-As usual, kindhearted Casper has a ghastky time trying to scare anyone; so The Ghostly Trio, fed up with his goody-boo-shoes behavior, secretly hires Casper's look-alike cousin Spooky to do the job-with hilarious results.Written by
+Kibosh, supreme ruler of all ghosts, decrees that Casper must scare at least one person before Christmas Day.
+Casper then decides to visits Kriss, Massachusetts, where he meets the Jollimore family and sets out to complete his mission.
+As usual, kindhearted Casper has a ghastly time trying to scare anyone; so The Ghostly Trio, fed up with his goody-boo-shoes behavior, secretly hires Casper's look-alike cousin, Spooky, to do the job-with hilarious results.Written by

 Deck The Hall (With Boughs Of Holly)